Early Termination and Relinquishment

 Early termination is shortening the life of the project prior to completion.
 Some reasons might include:

-- Sponsor and/or Principal Investigator (PI) decide to end project earlier than planned.
+- Sponsor and/or Principal Investigator (PI) decide to end the project earlier than planned.

 - PI is leaving the University.